open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/VideoProfiler/README.rst.txt

    #.
 User can increase ZMQ_RECV_HWM to an optimum value so as to not drop
       the frames when the queue is full or switching to IPC mode of communication.

-Benchmarking with multi-instance config
+Benchmarking with Multi-instance Config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-   OEI supports multi-instance config generation for benchmarking purposes.
-This can be acheived by running the `builder.py <https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py>`_ with certain parameters, please refer to the **Multi-instance config generation** section of **OEI Preeequisites** in the `README <https://github.com/open-edge-insights/eii-core/blob/master/README.md#oei-prerequisites-installation>`_ for more details.
+   Open EII supports multi-instance config generation for benchmarking purposes.
+This can be acheived by running the `builder.py <https://github.com/open-edge-insights/eii-core/blob/master/build/builder.py>`_ with certain parameters, please refer to the **Multi-instance Config Generation** section of **Open EII Preeequisites** in the `README <https://github.com/open-edge-insights/eii-core/blob/master/README.md#oei-prerequisites-installation>`_ for more details.

 #.
    For running VideoProfiler for multiple streams, run the builder with the **-v** flag provided the pre-requisites mentioned above are done.
-Given below is an example for generating **6** streams config:
+The following is an example for generating **6** streams config:

    .. code-block:: sh